James Bellini (1990)

 Announcer: Charles Foster

-Waddingtons Games and Action Time in association with Granada for ITV, 25 July 1990 to 24 May 1993 (24 episodes in 4 series + 1 special)
+Granada in association with Waddingtons Games and Action Time for ITV, 25 July 1990 to 24 May 1993 (24 episodes in 4 series + 1 special)

 Based on the best-selling board game, six mega-celebs (well, I've heard of Richard Wilson, Rula Lenska and Patricia Routledge so that'll do me) would play host to a murder whilst four lesser mortals would, by watching the films and interviewing the suspects, play a deduction game to find out that Colonel Mustard murdered the bloke in the Drawing Room with the Candlestick.